 Supply Chain Social Responsibility Supplier Training – High risk suppliers are currently being trained on forced labor/slavery and human rights/trafficking as part of our third-party audit program.
 Beginning in 2020, Corning will expand awareness training on forced labor/slavery and human rights/trafficking to all strategic preferred suppliers to ensure Corning’s supply chains reflect our values and respect human rights.

-Information Security Policy and Procedures Supplier Training?– This e-briefing focuses on our Rules of Engagement, which define suppliers’ responsibilities for protecting Corning restricted information.
+Information Security Policy and Procedures Summary?– This one-pager focuses on our Rules of Engagement, which define suppliers’ responsibilities for protecting Corning restricted information.

 Supplier IS Policy and Procedure Summary:

 The selection and onboarding process is the best time to ensure that Corning Values and the values of our suppliers are aligned.
 As part of the selection process, suppliers are screened to identify potential risks early and ensure that suppliers meet Corning’s standards, including those related to supply chain social responsibility.